 50 minutes’ drive north from Ipoh city is another hot spring resort in Changkat Jering.

-There’s nothing for kids to play with and the pools are smaller than with other Ipoh hot springs in this list.
-Many adults and elders come here for rest and relaxation (and the low entrance fees!).
+There’s nothing for kids to play with and the pools are smaller than with other hot springs in this list.
+If you’re hoping for natural scenery, this is not the place either.

 But mostly, to sooth aching joints, skin ailments and to reap other health benefits from the natural hot spring waters (~50 to 60°C)!